Kuwaiti faces Guantanamo transfer hearing after security assurances

-ARLINGTON Va.
-A Kuwaiti held at the Guantanamo Bay U.S. military prison since 2002 faced a parole-style hearing on Wednesday on whether he should be transferred home following Kuwait's security assurances.
+WASHINGTON A Kuwaiti held at the Guantanamo Bay U.S. military prison since 2002 faces a parole-style hearing on Wednesday on whether he should be transferred home following Kuwait's assurances of a rehabilitation program.

-Although the U.S. military contends Fouzi Khalid Abdullah al-Awda, 37, may have fought alongside al Qaeda and the Taliban, his lawyer Eric Lewis told the hearing he was not a threat to the United States.
+The man, Fouzi Khalid Abdullah al-Awda, 37, may have fought alongside al Qaeda and Taliban, according to a U.S. Defence Department prisoner profile.
+His lawyer contends he is not a threat to the United States.

-Al-Awda's appearance before the Periodic Review Board was to re-examine whether he should still be held without charge at the U.S. military's prison in Guantanamo Bay, Cuba, or be transferred to Kuwait.
+Al-Awda's appearance before the Periodic Review Board is to re-examine whether he should still be held without charge at the U.S. prison in Cuba for terrorism suspects, or be transferred to Kuwait.

+Kuwait and the United States have defined security commitments for al-Awda "which we understand to be acceptable to both governments," his lawyer, Eric Lewis, said in a statement available on a Pentagon website.

 Al-Awda wants to return to Kuwait, reunite with his family, marry and enter the family plumbing supply business, he said.

-A U.S. Defense Department profile read at the hearing said al-Awda probably attended extremist training camp and may have fought in Afghanistan.
-He has been at Guantanamo Bay since February 2002 and has been a leader among the prisoners, it said.
+The Pentagon profile said al-Awda probably attended extremist training camp and may have fought in Afghanistan.
+He has been at Guantanamo Bay since February 2002 and has been a leader among the prisoners.

-The non-classified part of the hearing lasted about 28 minutes and was transmitted by closed-circuit television to a viewing site near the Pentagon just outside Washington.

-It showed the bearded and bespectacled al-Awda in prison garb sitting at a table with Lewis and his military representatives.

 Al-Awda is the seventh Guantanamo Bay prisoner to appear before the national security panel.
-The board was established to speed up the prison's closing as ordered by President Barack Obama.
+The board was established to speed up the prison's closing, ordered by President Barack Obama.

 The Periodic Review Board has determined that three Yemenis are eligible for transfer.
 The most recent transfer ruling came last month for Ghaleb Nassar al-Bihani, after his defenders contended he had been a cook in Afghanistan and was not a threat to the United States.